Home » Latest Topics & Insights on Urology and Penis Enlargement » How does cystitis manifest itself in men? Symptoms, causes & treatment

 - Pain in the flank or back

-Conclusion: Do not take it lightly
+Conclusion: Don't take cystitis lightly

 The medical information provided on this website is for general information purposes only and does not replace a personal consultation with our doctors.
 As a tertiary medical center, we are also available for second opinions.